 If you do decide to use your insurance, I will provide a Super Bill for you to seek reimbursement from your insurance company.
 Each insurance company has different policies and percentages of reimbursement, so call your insurance company to ask what they will reimburse.
 The code I use for couples is 90847.
 For individuals the code is 90834.

-I accept checks, cash, credit cards, or HSA card for therapy.
+I accept credit cards or HSA cards for therapy.

 8. What happens in the first session?

 At your appointment time, I will greet you and invite you into my confidential “online” office.
 I will invite both of you to share your story and listen as you explain why you are seeking help at this particular time.
 My goal is to help you feel loved, connected, seen, heard and understood in your relationship.
 I will find out from you what is not working and teach skills and tools to work together to make it better.
 Generally we’ll meet weekly, but your schedule for counseling will be worked out together.

 9. Do you work with other issues besides relationships?

 Relationships are my sweet spot, along with grief counseling.
 I see individuals and couples.
 My goal is simple: I want you to feel loved, connected, seen, and heard.

 10. What if I have more questions?